Fifteenth United States Army: European Theater of Operations

-Major General Ray E. Porter assumed command of the Fifteenth Army on January 2, 1945.
+Major General Ray E. Porter assumed command of the Fifteenth Army on 2 January 1945.
 No staff accompanied him and he directed the Acting Chief of Staff, Colonel Donegan, to retain his duties.
 The next day General Porter called together all section chiefs of the Fifteenth and outlined the mission of the Fifteenth and explained its assignment to Twelfth Army Group and SHAEF.

-On January 16, 1945 Lieutenant General Leonard T. Gerow assumed command of the Fifteenth Army.
+On 16 January 1945 Lieutenant General Leonard T. Gerow assumed command of the Fifteenth Army.

 From mid-January 1945 until March, Fifteenth Army was charged with rehabilitating, re-equipping and training various units of the 12th Army Group that had suffered heavy losses during the Ardennes campaign.
 It processed all new units which arrived at northern European ports through the staging areas until their 12th Army Group assignment.

 General Eisenhower assigned the Fifteenth Army to Twelfth Army Group to hold the Ruhr Pocket along the Rhine.
 Ninth Army and First Army were to pressure the German defenders from the north, east, and south.
 Eighteen days later, the First and Ninth armies met at Paderborn, with Fifteenth holding the western side of the encirclement.

-On March 15, 1945 the Fifteenth Army assumed command of the forces that were bottling up the German forces left behind in the French Atlantic ports.
-Fifteenth Army also turned east and assumed a defensive position (using XXII Corps) on the west bank of the Rhine from Bonn to Hamburg.
+On 15 March 1945 the Fifteenth Army assumed command of the forces that were bottling up the German forces left behind in the French Atlantic ports.
+Fifteenth Army also turned east and assumed a defensive position (using XXII Corps) on the west bank of the Rhine from Bonn moving northeast toward Hamburg.

 Fifteenth Army never entered the main line of battle.
 However, its formations did see some action, when it contained and then reduced the enormous Ruhr Pocket from the west during April 1945 in conjunction with elements of Ninth Army.
 This resulted in the capture of 325,000 German prisoners.
 Fifteenth Army would take over occupation duties in the region as Ninth Army and First Army pushed farther into Germany.

 In April 1945 the Fifteenth Army crossed the Rhine, 2–3 weeks behind the other Allied Field Armies.
 It took over responsibility for the Hesse, Saarland, Pfalz, and Rhine provinces, where it processed Axis POWs, Disarmed Enemy Forces and Displaced Persons.

 After V-E Day, Fifteenth Army's task was to organize the Theater General Board whose purpose was to study, analyze and document past operations in the European Theater.
 Some intelligence gathering interviews were also conducted by divisions of the Fifteenth Army.